 There are some stark differences between a window air conditioner and a ductless mini-split air conditioning system, but understanding the unique features and constraints of each type can help you to decide which is best for your home.

-While the most popular style of home cooling system for apartment buildings and other temporary residences is the window air conditioner, making the investment and installing a ductless mini-split cooling system in your home could save you money and cooling costs over time.
+While the most popular style of home cooling system for apartment buildings and other temporary residences is the window air conditioner, making the investment and installing a ductless mini-split cooling system in your home could save you money and costs over time.
 The mini-split cooling system is also much quieter than window units.

 Additionally, the ductless mini-split system can also be used to heat the home when winter comes, which gives it a marked advantage over window air conditioners that can only be used to cool a room.
 However, deciding which unit is right for your home really comes down to your intended use of the system and whether or not you own or rent the house where you want to install it.